camiplata/rs.tdwg.org/process/page_build_scripts/pc.md

 ## 1.2 Categories of terms

 A Plinian Core (PliC) record is a description of a species or higher taxa.
-Two kinds of terms are specified by this document: those terms which are part of the PliC vocabulary (e.g. `plic:FullDescription`, `plic:HabitatAndDistribution`, plic:Interactions, among others) and those borrowed from other standards or vocabularies (e.g. tcs:SynonymName and tcs:References are based on concepts described by the TCS vocabulary, see section 2 for details).
+Two kinds of terms are specified by this document: those terms which are part of the PliC vocabulary (e.g. `plic:FullDescription`, `plic:HabitatAndDistribution`, plic:Interactions, among others) and those borrowed from other standards or vocabularies (e.g. tcs:SynonymName is based on concepts described by the TCS vocabulary, see section 2 for details).

 ## 1.3 Structured and unstructured properties